juliomateoslangerak/microscope-metrics/docs/schema/samples/sigma_z.md

 # Slot: sigma_z

-_Input parameter: smoothing factor for objects detection in the Z axis_
+_When provided, gaussian smoothing sigma to be applied to the image in the Z axis prior to bead detection.
+Does not apply to resolution measurements_